 What's the pricing comparison across the top platforms?

-Pricing ranges from free competitor plans (Buffer, Metricool) to enterprise (Hootsuite Standard from $99/user/mo, Oktopost from ~$8,000/yr).
-Mid-market options include Vista Social and Agorapulse ($79/mo) and Metricool ($25/mo).
-Velocity starts with a free trial, then $29 Pro, $149 Pro Max, and $399 Pro Max + Business.
+Pricing ranges from free plans at Buffer, Metricool, and Multilogin to enterprise pricing.
+Multilogin Pro starts at $7.08/mo annually for account isolation, while Velocity starts with a free trial, then $29 Pro, $149 Pro Max, and $399 Pro Max + Business for content workflows.

 What's the best free social media management platform?